-5.3.9.4.
+6.5.9.4.
 The hydrocarbon analyser shall be zeroed and spanned immediately before the test.

-5.3.9.5.
-The enclosure doors shall be closed and gas-tight sealed.
+6.5.9.5.
+The enclosure doors shall be closed and sealed gas-tight.

-5.3.9.6.
+6.5.9.6.
 Within 10 minutes of closing and sealing the doors, the hydrocarbon concentration, temperature and barometric pressure shall be measured to give initial readings of hydrocarbon concentration in the enclosure CHCi, barometric pressure Pi and ambient chamber temperature Ti for the diurnal testing.
 Tstart = 0 starts at this time.